Tables and charts for OCR GCSE Maths

 1. Frequency tables

 5. Vertical line charts

 Frequency tables represent large amounts of data in a more efficient way.
-The mean of grouped data = (frequency × class midpoint)/total frequency.
-This example tables test scores.
+The mean of grouped data = (frequency × class midpoint) / total frequency.

 In a frequency diagram, frequencies are plotted against the midpoints of each group and connected by straight lines.
 Cumulative frequency diagrams plot a running total frequency against the upper bounds of classes.